john-livingston/forecaster/README.md

 forecaster
 ==========

 Forecaster is a probabilistic mass-radius relation.
-See the [original](https://github.com/chenjj2/forecaster) code for more details.
+See [original repo](https://github.com/chenjj2/forecaster) for more details.

 Usage
 -----